golang-new/.github/profile/README.md

 📦 Diverse Templates: From web applications to command-line tools, we offer a diverse range of templates tailored to various project types.

-🔒 Enhanced Security: Trust in the integrity of your dependencies with our Go module proxy integration, ensuring a secure development environment.

 🌟 Community-Driven: We believe in the power of collaboration.
 Contribute your templates, share insights, and be part of our growing [golang-new template](https://github.com/golang-new) community!

 Getting Started: